 “Do you always win?”

 “Naw.”
-I decided not to tell about the guard who gave me the blanket party, on whom I turned the tables by fucking him in front of the other guards.
+I decide not to tell about the guards who gave me the blanket party, on whom I turned the tables by fucking him in front of the other guards.

 I go over to Landis’s mic and tell all the girls to come back to the ring, “I’ll sing my latest cover song, ‘Won’t back down.’”